 Overall, using SnapCall with LiveChat to enable click-to-call within a live chat window delivers the best experience for website visitors while making the best use of business resources.

 Effective communication is an essential part of a positive customer experience, and click-to-call is a great way to achieve that.
 By choosing a click-to-call solution that allows your sales and customer support teams to talk directly with your website visitors, you can close more sales and increase customer satisfaction.

 To get the best results, businesses should use a click-to-call solution together with their onsite solution, such as the SnapCall integration with LiveChat.
 With the ability to start voice calls directly from the chat widget in just one click, you can enjoy more conversions and customer loyalty.

 The SnapCall team is constantly working to deliver the best experience possible, and we’re always happy to hear feedback and suggestions from our customers.
-Try the standard click-to-call service added to any website or app, or experience our latest solution which embeds click-to-call inside your live chat channel.
-Start your 14-day free trial today and see the benefits for yourself.
+Try our click-to-call solution inside your live chat channel.
+Book a demo today.